matjesg/deepflash2/README.md

 ## Paper and Experiments

 We provide a complete guide to reproduce our experiments using the *deepflash2 Python API* [here](https://github.com/matjesg/deepflash2/tree/master/paper).
-The data is currently available on [Google Drive](https://drive.google.com/drive/folders/1r9AqP9qW9JThbMIvT0jhoA5mPxWEeIjs?usp=sharing).
+The data is currently available on [Google Drive](https://drive.google.com/drive/folders/1r9AqP9qW9JThbMIvT0jhoA5mPxWEeIjs?usp=sharing) and [Zenodo](https://doi.org/10.5281/zenodo.7653312).

 The preprint of our paper is available on [arXiv](https://arxiv.org/abs/2111.06693).
 Please cite